techeazy-consulting/techeazy-devops/README.md

 # Assignment 4: CI/CD Multi-Stage Deployment

 ## Prerequisites
 Before using this project, ensure you have the following:

-**AWS Account:** An active AWS account with programmatic access keys configured.
+- *AWS Account*: An active AWS account with programmatic access keys configured.

-**GitHub Account:** A GitHub account where this repository will be hosted.
+- *GitHub Account*: A GitHub account where this repository will be hosted.

-**GitHub Secrets:** The following secrets must be configured in your GitHub repository under Settings > Secrets > Actions:
+- *GitHub Secrets*: The following secrets must be configured in your GitHub repository under Settings > Secrets > Actions:

-**AWS_ACCESS_KEY_ID:** Your AWS Access Key ID.
+  - AWS_ACCESS_KEY_ID: Your AWS Access Key ID

-**AWS_SECRET_ACCESS_KEY:** Your AWS Secret Access Key.
+  - AWS_SECRET_ACCESS_KEY: Your AWS Secret Access Key

-**GH_TOKEN:** A GitHub Personal Access Token with repo scope, used for accessing private configuration repositories (if applicable).
+  - GH_TOKEN: A GitHub Personal Access Token with repo scope
-**S3 Bucket for Terraform State**: An S3 bucket must be pre-created in your AWS account.
-This bucket will be used by Terraform to store its state file (terraform.tfstate), enabling remote state management and collaboration.
+- *S3 Bucket for Terraform State*: An S3 bucket must be pre-created in your AWS account for storing Terraform state files.

 ## Project Overview